1. Information about the data controller

 We will process your personal data only according to previously defined legitimate purposes, including:

-of services, as well as for the fulfilment and provision of the obligations specified in the contract (including the cooperation agreement) -
+a. of services, as well as for the fulfilment and provision of the obligations specified in the contract (including the cooperation agreement) -

 Within the framework of this purpose, we would also need to identify you, provide an appropriate payment calculation and ensure the payment process, contact you in matters related to the provision of the service and/or the execution of the contract (including sending invoices), in certain cases also ensure the collection of unpaid payments.